International Teaching Assistant Program (ITAP)

 - The ranges listed above should not be considered as exact cut-off points but rather as suggested guidelines for making final evaluations.

-- While a student needs an average ITAPPE score of 52 for a Full Pass, each subtest score (SPEAK and Sample Lesson) must be at least 50.
-Similarly, for a Conditional Pass, each subtest score must be 46 or above.
+- A student needs an Oral Skills Exam score of 52 for a Full Pass, each subtest score (SPEAK and Sample Lesson) must be at least 50.
+Similarly, for a Conditional Pass, the Oral Skills Exam score must be 46 or above.

 NOTIFICATION OF EXAM RESULTS